auraphp/auraphp.github.io/framework/1.0/index.md

 packages.

-Once you have installed the Aura system, start the built-in PHP server with an `Aura.Framework` CLI command:
+Once you have installed the Aura system, start the built-in PHP server with an Aura.Framework command:

     cd {$PROJECT_PATH}
     php package/Aura.Framework/cli/server

 You can then open a browser and go to <http://0.0.0.0:8000> to see the "Hello World!" demo output.

 Press `Ctrl-C` to stop the built-in PHP server.

-Additionally, you can run a command-line check:
+Additionally, you can run a command-line test:

     cd {$PROJECT_PATH}
     php package/Aura.Framework_Demo/cli/hello